-The River Foss Society is now part of a Citizen Science project, working in partnership with the Environment Agency, the University of York, St Nicks Environment Centre and Yorkshire Wildlife Trust to monitor the entire river catchment for chemical and biological water quality, the presence or absence of Water Vole, Otter and Mink, the improvement of bankside vegetation management, etc.
+The River Foss Society is part of an important Citizen Science project, working in partnership with the Environment Agency, the University of York, St Nicks Environment Centre and Yorkshire Wildlife Trust to monitor the entire river catchment for chemical and biological water quality, the presence or absence of Water Vole, Otter and Mink, the improvement of bankside vegetation management, etc.

 This is where kick sampling comes in.
-We need teams of two or more people to sample a site or sites along the river, twice a year in spring and autumn but more often if you’re keen, to provide information on the biological quality of the river, to update this information over the coming years and, hopefully, record improvements in the river’s health over time but also identify where pollution is entering the river.
-We are currently sampling 13 sites on the main river and one on a tributary.
+We need teams of two or more people to sample a site or sites along the river, twice a year in spring and autumn but more often if you’re keen, to help build our growing database of results which provides information on the biological quality of the river.
+With this ongoing work we will continue to update the database over the coming years and, hopefully, record improvements in the river’s health over time but also identify where pollution is entering the river.
+We are currently sampling 14 sites on the main river, from the headwaters down to the city, and five sites on four tributaries.
+All our results are sent to the Environment Agency at the end of each year.

 Kick sampling involves one of the team getting into the river (we’ve chosen sites that have relatively easy access and we only sample when river levels are low enough to be safe), kicking the river’s substrate and catching the dislodged creatures in a net.
 The animals found are then identified and counted and from what we find we can assess the biological health of the river at that site using biological indices.